erroronline1/caro/readme.md

 #### Compliance status
 This application is partially compliant with the [Web Content Accessibility Guidelines (WCAG) 2.1 Level AA](https://www.w3.org/TR/WCAG21/).
 See [Non-accessible content](#non-accessible-content) for more details.

-The website was last tested on 08 February 2025.
+The website was last tested on 24 April 2025.

 #### Preparation of this statement
-This statement was prepared on 30 March 2025.
+This statement was prepared on 24 April 2025.

-The statement is based on analysis feedback of the [axe DevTools Firefox plugin](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/), using automated testing.
+The statement is based on analysis feedback of the [axe DevTools Firefox plugin](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/), using automated testing and [Orca Screenreader](https://orca.gnome.org/) for Linux, using manual testing.

 #### Feedback
 I welcome your feedback on the accessibility of the CARO App.
 Please let me know if you encounter accessibility barriers: